trooker/Vehicle_Module_Freecad/README.md

 # Vehicle_Module_Freecad
-A FreeCAD Workbench supporting the creation of virtual and real ground mobile vehicles (wheel).
+A FreeCAD Workbench supporting the creation of virtual and real ground mobile vehicles (wheeled).

 # FreeCAD Vehicle Workbench